Robert Stiles

 1999

-Appointed Principal Librarian in September 2004, Robert Stiles began his career with the Detroit Symphony Orchestra as Librarian in July 1999.
-Both a musician and a scholar, he maintains active connections to both areas of his professional life.
+Appointed Principal Librarian in September 2004, Robert Stiles began his career with the Detroit Symphony Orchestra as a Librarian in July 1999.
+A musician and a scholar, he maintains active connections to both areas of his professional life.

-Musically, Stiles is busy as a composer and arranger, and he maintains an active performing career as a double bassist.
-His arrangements have been performed by the DSO as well as the Baltimore Symphony and the Columbus Symphony.
+Musically, Stiles is a composer and arranger and maintains an active performing career as a double bassist.
+His arrangements have been performed by the DSO as well as the Baltimore Symphony Orchestra and the Columbus Symphony Orchestra.
 In 2000 he was commissioned by the University of Pennsylvania to create and arrange music for a Broadway-style review that ran in Philadelphia and New York.
-As a double bassist, Stiles has made appearances with the Detroit Symphony, Houston Grand Opera, and the Grand Teton Music Festival.
+As a double bassist, Stiles has made appearances with the Detroit Symphony Orchestra, the Houston Grand Opera, and the Grand Teton Music Festival.
 He also takes pleasure in sharing his love of music with his double bass students.

-As an orchestra librarian, Stiles’s career began in 1997, while living in Albuquerque, NM.
-Within a year, he was offered a position at the Florida West Coast Symphony, where he served as Principal Librarian of the Florida West Coast Symphony and the Sarasota Music Festival prior to his appointment to the DSO.
-In the summer of 2000, he was appointed Principal Librarian of the Grand Teton Music Festival in Jackson Hole, WY, where he enjoys spending his free time running up and down mountains, kayaking, and enjoying the splendor of nature.
+As an orchestra librarian, Stiles’s career began in 1997 while living in Albuquerque, New Mexico.
+Within a year, he was offered a position with the Florida West Coast Symphony, where he served as Principal Librarian of both the Florida West Coast Symphony and the Sarasota Music Festival prior to his appointment with the DSO.
+In the summer of 2000, he was appointed Principal Librarian of the Grand Teton Music Festival in Jackson Hole, Wyoming, where he enjoyed spending his free time running up and down mountains, kayaking, and basking in the splendor of nature.

-With the DSO, after extensive research and travels to numerous orchestra libraries, Stiles designed the new orchestra library in the Max M. & Marjorie S. Fisher Music Center.
-In addition, Robert has led a reorganization of the Orchestra’s vast collection and in the process re-discovered over 500 works donated to the Orchestra from the Works Progress Administration.
-Using technology, a sense of history, and his academic and musical background, he is reconstructing the Orchestra’s musical history and creating a model orchestra library.
+With the DSO, Stiles designed the new orchestra library in the Max M. & Marjorie S. Fisher Music Center after extensive research and travels to numerous orchestra libraries.
+In addition, he has led a reorganization of the orchestra’s vast collection of music and in the process re-discovered over 500 works donated to the orchestra from the Works Progress Administration.
+Using technology, a sense of history, and his academic and musical background, he is reconstructing the orchestra’s musical history and creating a model orchestra library.

-Stiles’ hobbies include hiking, biking and skiing.
-He lives in Huntington Woods with his wife, Gwen, a speech pathologist.
+Stiles’s hobbies include hiking, biking, and skiing.
+He lives in Huntington Woods with his wife Gwen, a speech pathologist.